Optimism is a good skill to cultivate, especially if you're interested in doing what you can to improve your health in a number of areas.

 Optimism increases resilience

-Dennis Charney, MD, Dean of Research and the Anne and Joel Ehrenkranz Professor of Psychiatry and Neuroscience, Pharmacology and Biological Chemistry at Mount Sinai School of Medicine, studied 750 Vietnam War Vets who did not develop PTSD or depression, despite having been held captive, while enduring beatings for a period of 6 to 8 years.
+Dennis Charney, MD, Dean of Research at the Anne and Joel Ehrenkranz Professor of Psychiatry and Neuroscience, Pharmacology and Biological Chemistry at Mount Sinai School of Medicine, studied 750 Vietnam War Vets who did not develop PTSD or depression, despite having been held captive, while enduring beatings for a period of six to eight years.

-Dr. Charney identified 10 characteristics that gave these men "bouncebackability".
-Number 1 was optimism.
+Dr. Charney identified ten characteristics that gave these men "bouncebackability".
+Number one was optimism.
 I know you're wondering, so here are the others: altruism, having a moral compass, faith and spirituality, humour, having a role model, social supports, facing fear, having a mission and training.

 You train to become a licensed driver.
 You train for your career.
 You train at the gym.
 How much time do you spend on training yourself to become more optimistic?
 Oh, you didn't realize that you could do that.
 Yes, even a former pessimist like me, can become more optimistic.
 You can read about it on my latest slideshow on HealthCentral.com: Optimism is Good for You and Your RA.